JuliaLang/julia/doc/src/manual/environment-variables.md

 $JULIA_HOME/../share/julia/site/v$(Base.VERSION.major).$(Base.VERSION.minor)
 ```

-so that, e. g., version 0.5 of Julia on a Linux system with a Julia executable
+so that, e.g., version 0.5 of Julia on a Linux system with a Julia executable
 at `/bin/julia` will have a default `Base.LOAD_PATH` of

 ```